nael8r/How-To-Write-An-LLVM-Register-Allocator/HowToWriteAnLLVMRegisterAllocator.rst

     }
    }

-The The ``LiveRegMatrix`` also provides methods for assign virtual registers to physical registers and unassign virtual registers from physical registers.
+The The ``LiveRegMatrix`` also provides methods for assigning virtual registers to physical registers and unassign virtual registers from physical registers.

 Spill
 -----

-To apply spill to an virtual register, the class ``InlineSpiller`` can be used, this class implements the ``Spiller`` interface.
+To apply spill to a virtual register, the class ``InlineSpiller`` can be used, this class implements the ``Spiller`` interface.
 The method used to apply spill to a virtual register is named ``spill`` and takes as parameter a instance of the class ``LiveRangeEdit``.
 An instance of the ``LiveRangeEdit`` class has to be created each time the allocator decide to apply spill or split some virtual register, in order to create a new virtual register and preserves the original.
-The ``LiveRangeEdit`` constructor takes as parameters: the virtual register that will be modified, an array to insert splitted virtual registers, an pointer to the current function, an pointer to the Liveness Analysis and an instance of the ``VirtRegMap`` class.
+The ``LiveRangeEdit`` constructor takes as parameters: the virtual register that will be modified, an array to insert split virtual registers, a pointer to the current function, a pointer to the Liveness Analysis and an instance of the ``VirtRegMap`` class.

 .. code-block:: c++

    // Spill some virtual register
    LiveRangeEdit LRE(&VirtReg, SplitVRegs, *MF, *LIS, VRM);
    spiller().spill(LRE);

-After spill has been inserted, the pass of Liveness Analysis is automatically called to update the ``LiveIntervals`` information.
+After a spill has been inserted, the pass of Liveness Analysis is automatically called to update the ``LiveIntervals`` information.

 The spill cost of each virtual register is already computed before the register allocation pass and it's stored in the ``weight`` attribute of the ``LiveInterval`` class, for more information see the `CalcSpillWights <http://llvm.org/doxygen/CalcSpillWeights_8h.html>`_ file.